 Our Bishop’s Stortford office is situated in Thremhall Park on Start Hill, which is easily accessible from the M11 and A120.

 We helped to convert this previously disused, Grade II listed building, into a low-key holiday home let, under the instruction of The Landmark Trust, who own the structure.
 The structure is thought to have been built in the early 1800s, when Queen Anne knighted Samuel Ongley, who owned the estate on which the summerhouse sits.

 We opened the ground floor of this building into one unit, which was its original state before its division in the mid-1800s, as well as restoring the shopfront to its former aesthetic.
 The upper floors of the building were converted into flats to answer a shortage of accommodation in the town, and close consultation with the appropriate authorities ensures that the requirements for fire escape and insulation were met without causing harm to the character or fabric of the listed building.

-For this project, Whitworth were appointed to undertake the conversion of two redundant farm buildings to form new lettable office accommodation.
+For this project, Whitworth were appointed as architects to undertake the conversion of two redundant farm buildings to form new lettable office accommodation.
 The main barn is a Grade II listed timber frame barn and the smaller cart lodge was curtilage listed.
 Considerable renovation works were required to convert the two buildings, with both requiring extensive repairs.

-From this office we service London and South East together with the northern Home Counties: Greater London, Kent, Surrey, Sussex, Essex, Hertfordshire, Buckinghamshire and Bedfordshire.
+From this office, we service London and South-East together with the northern Home Counties: Greater London, Kent, Surrey, Sussex, Essex, Hertfordshire, Buckinghamshire and Bedfordshire.

 The area is characterised by being primarily urban but with some agricultural and estate lands.
-A wide range of building types are found but primarily brick and timber framed properties.
-A wide range of property age is found from the mediaeval period through to the modern day.
+A wide range of building types are found but primarily brick and timber-framed properties.
+A wide range of property age is found from the mediaeval period through to the modern-day.
 Roof coverings in this region include thatch, clay tile, slate and shingle.

 The following services are offered from all our office locations: